 In Delaware, the state Board of Education (or any school district) can authorize a charter school; Gateway is authorized by the state.
 The "charter" -- established between the authorizer and the charter school -- documents the purpose of the school including mission, goals, methods, and measures of success.
 The charter school must apply every five years to renew its right to operate as a public school.

-Where is Gateway Lab School located?
+Where is Gateway Charter School located?

 Average class size?